Let this global creatively non-traditional Oracle open your heart and mind to a new empowered vision of you.

 Double-click on the cards that speak to you most to find which Goddesses are guiding you now and read the messages.

-The Greek goddess of romantic love, Aphrodite, comes forth with a state of ecstatic being that she now invites you to cultivate within.
+The energy of the Greek goddess of romantic love, Aphrodite, comes forth with a state of ecstatic being that she now invites you to cultivate within.
 You can experience the world as a sensual, expressive, creative being if you allow yourself the freedom to explore what this means to you.
 Perhaps this is a portent of a new partnering or a deepening of one you already have, or perhaps this is a time for you to claim this aspect of your nature, which may have lain dormant awhile.
-Aphrodite invites you to fall in love with your life now and choose to look for the essence and expression of love all around you.
+The energy of the Goddess Aphrodite arises as an invitation for you to fall in love with your life now and choose to look for the essence and expression of love all around you.
 By doing so, love will increase tenfold, and you will see evidence of it everywhere you turn.
 This is your sacred task when Aphrodite chooses to aid and empower you.

-Wonderful change is afoot in your life when the Hindu goddess Shakti comes to support you.
+Wonderful change is afoot in your life when the energy of the Hindu goddess Shakti arises to support you.
 All your longing, desire, and focus on something better in your life, coupled with your willingness to do the work, has ignited the life force energy of the Great Goddess.
 She responds now to bring you your heart’s desire.
 Know that now is the perfect time to move into the highest version of yourself.

 Are you ready for this change you so badly wanted?
 Everything depends on how honest and clear you have been, and how willing you are now to explore other ways of being authentic in the world.
 You have the magical, feminine, divine energy of the creator goddess Shakti to help you when you become open to doing things differently.
 You are stepping into your destiny—do so wisely and without guile, and you will be amazed at the way your world awakens with breathtaking beauty.

-Receive a brief cultural history of all of the Goddesses featured in the deck as a special bonus when you purchase the Goddess Power Oracle.view sample
+Receive a brief history of the classical myths of all of the Goddesses featured in the deck as a special bonus when you purchase the Goddess Power Oracle.view sample

-"Consider this deck a love note to you as you do the work of healing and learning and co-creating a more equitable world."
+"Consider this deck a love note to you as you journey on the path of healing, learning, and co-creating your most beautiful and hopeful world."

-The Goddesses in this deck are meant to be non-traditional representations of their myths and stories.
-As archetypes of their essential energies; these Goddesses represent aspects within our psyches and so we can see ourselves reflected in them and in what they represent.
+The Goddesses in this deck are meant to be represented by their dominant energy and personalities instead of showing them in their classical, cultural forms, so we created non-traditional artistic representations of them.
+As archetypes of their essential energies, these Goddesses represent aspects within our own psyches and so we can see ourselves reflected in them and in what they represent.
 Seen this way, they are evolving as we are, and they are now called to be seen and experienced in a new way—which empowers us to also break free from the bondage of our old conditioning that no longer serves us.